 It's got a really lovely sound to it, lots of warmth despite the small size, and a nice crispness in the high end.
 Paired with a comfortable 'C' profile neck, you get a playing platform that will suit many playing styles.

 It has a laminate mahogany back and sides, too, with an Indian laurel Viking bridge.
 The onboard Fishman electronics have a two-band EQ and are more than adequate for gigging.
 And this is the thing; here you’ve got a playable, gig-ready electro-acoustic with for less than $/£350.
 That’s value.

 Feel-wise, the Storia II has a super-comfortable modern C-profile that’s definitely carved with the contemporary player in mind.
 There are no tone controls for the under-saddle piezo but that’s no big deal.
-Bold looks, a comfortable bevel-edged body and effervescent upper-midrange makes the Storia a compelling new addition to the affordable acoustic market.
+Bold looks, a comfortable bevel-edged body, and an effervescent upper-midrange make the Storia a compelling new addition to the affordable acoustic market.